oroinc/documentation/user/back-office/system/configuration/commerce/inventory/allowed-statuses.rst

 Allowed Statuses (Inventory Status Constrains)
 ==============================================

+.. important:: This section is a part of the :ref:`Inventory and Warehouse Management <concept-guide--inventory>` topic that provides the general understanding of the inventory and warehouse concepts.

 You can control the way product inventory is displayed for your buyers (in the storefront) and sales people (in the back-office).
 Moreover, you can restrict adding products with particular inventory status to an RFQ, customer order, quote, or a shopping list.

 To change the default inventory statuses: